UVCI-Blockchain-Project-Management/assignments/lesson-1/README.md

 # Lesson 1

 In this lesson we learned basics of blockchain.
+You can find the lesson content [here](https://docs.cosmwasm.com/dev-academy/intro).

 Here is your assignment: